mario6385/Among-us-4/README.md

 ![4 기억 상실자](https://user-images.githubusercontent.com/93028495/143764794-c8ff2514-a279-466c-8fee-a465c4cd809f.png)
 ### **Team: Neutral(Benign)**

 Amnesiac is a neutral player who cannot do anything, but they can shift their role to dead's role. their win condition is same as role that they shifted to.
-If every player survived, and Amnesiac kept their role until end of the game, they must survive.
+If every player survived, and Amnesiac kept their role until end of the game, they can win by surviving the game.
 Settings
 | Name | Description | Range | Default |
 |----------|:-------------:|:------:|:------:|